sangeetsourav/codecrafters-shell-cpp/README.md

 ✅ Support for input/output redirection

-✅ Command tab-completion and history based on the readline library
+✅ Command tab-completion and history based on the readline library.
+Tab-completion based on the Trie data structure

 (Work in progress — more features planned!)